Yellow Chili's

 • ½ tsp Cumin Powder

-• 2 tbsp Butter, or ghee
+• 2 tbsp Ghee, or melted butter

 • ¼ cup Heavy Cream, optional, to garnish